 The next time you start Overwatch, OBS will automatically capture your window, so you just need to press start streaming.

 Now I encourage you to simply start streaming.
 Have a friend watch your stream and tell you if it’s playing fine or if any lags occur.
 If it plays fine, perfect!
 You are all set.
 If not, continue below to find the Best OBS Twitch Settings for you.

 Step 2 – Finding the Best OBS Twitch Settings

 Alright, if your stream lags, I have a couple of things for you to try out.
 First, make sure to check out Twitch’s recommended Stream Settings.
 Take those as a guideline.

 I had my settings set to:

 - Resolution 1920×1080 rescaled to 1280*720

-I had lags and screen stutter in my stream.
-Now I was searching together with a friend what the best OBS Twitch settings for my machine are and found the following solution.
+I had lags and screen stutters in my stream.
+Now I was searching together with a friend what the best OBS Twitch settings for my machine were and found the following solution.
 Take into account that every circumstance is different.
-I have a different computer than you, I have a different Internet Connection then you and so on.
+I have a different computer than you; I have a different Internet Connection then you, and so on.

 Next, Navigate to Video and adjust the settings as below.
 Now I have tested a bit and I didn’t found a huge boost in quality by not scaling Output to 1280×720.
 I have also seen quite a lot of famous streamers just streaming in 720p.
 So you can try it yourself, but those are the lag-free settings for me.